Willy Sägebrecht: Provenance and early years

 In November 1929 Sägebrecht was elected a local councillor for Liebenwalde and a district councillor for Lower Barnim.
-During 1929/30 he worked as an instructor in Berlin-Brandenburg with the party's "Military Policy" department ("Abteilung Militärpolitik"), the cover name used for what was in effect the party's intelligence service.
+During 1929/30 he worked as an instructor in Berlin-Brandenburg with the party's "Military Policy" department ("Abteilung Militärpolitik"), the cover name used for the Antimilitärischer Apparat, which was in effect the party's intelligence service.
 During 1930/31 he visited Moscow where he attended a course for party officials at the "Military Academy" of the Communist International (Comintern).
 On his return he became a party instructor for Berlin-Brandenburg, a role he retained till 1933.
 He was also employed as a policy leader ("Polleiter ") in the party's "sub-region north" ("Unterbezirk Nord"), in which capacity he worked closely with Walter Ulbricht.
 On 24 April 1932 Willy Sägebrecht was elected to membership of the Prussian regional parliament ("Landtag").
 He was involved in a significant brawl in the parliament between Communist and Nazi members on 21 May 1932.